BeckyJobita/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 4 contains script that creates an empty file
-File 5 contains script that adds execute permission to owner File 6 contains a script that adds execute permission to the owner and the group owner and read permission to other users
+File 5 contains script that adds execute permission to owner File 6 contains a script that adds execute permission to the owner and the group owner and read permission to other users File 7 contains script that adds execute permission to the owner, the group owner and other users